top of page

 But there are so many other considerations.
 Here are the obvious ones:

 The 1st Symphony’s first movement tells of a young wanderer striding forth.
 The 9th Symphony’s first movement recalls tolling bells and the spectre of something akin to death, even if it isn’t.
 This music isn’t about ‘an end’, but it isn’t music about 'a beginning' or ‘the future’ either.
-Furthermore, there are uncanny similarities in key motifs.
+Furthermore, there are uncanny similarities in principal motifs.
 Was this intentional, or was it all just living and breathing in his subconscious?

 The 1st Symphony’s second movement is a rustic ländler, and so is the 9th’s.
 But one is youthful and the other arguably more closely inhabits the wisdom of age – and irony.